oneapi-src/oneCCL/rfcs/20240806-c-api/README.md

    structures are hidden behind handles returned to the user, such as `ccl::stream` and `ccl::comm`.

-2. The API is extended with two C++ API functions to support `sycl::queue`:
+2. The API is extended to support different types of streams or queues:

+   - `onecclResult_t  onecclCreateStreamXPU(onecclStream_t* oneccl_stream, void *args)`
+      the args is a pointer to the stream or queue that is vendor specific.
-   - `onecclResult_t  onecclCreateStream(sycl::queue, &oneccl_stream)`
+   - `onecclResult_t  onecclStreamCreateCPU(onecclStream_t* oneccl_stream, void* args)`
+      this API is explicit for CPU.

-   - `onecclResult_t onecclReleaseStream(oneccl_stream)`
+   - `onecclResult_t onecclStreamDestroy(onecclStream_t oneccl_stream)`

-   Once the sycl::queue is registered, it is hidden behind the ccl stream handle
+   Once the sycl::queue is registered, it is hidden behind the `onecclStream_t` handle

 3. Add functions to allow users to explicitly control the lifetime of objects,